dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1809: Prioritizing rehabilitation should replace capital punishment.
+### T1809: Focus on rehabilitation and restorative justice rather than state-sanctioned killing.

 |Support|
 |---|